awesomelemonade/Battlecode2019/README.md

 ### Final Tournament - Ideas I heard I wish I could of implemented

-* Centralization of lattice structure onto castles.
-WhaleVomit (Lawrence Chen) on Knights of Cowmelot said they assigned prophets to lattice locations, so if they detect the prophet dies, they can avoid sending another prophet there.
+* Centralization of lattice structure onto castles: [WhaleVomit (Hi Lawrence!)](https://github.com/WhaleVomit) on Knights of Cowmelot said they assigned prophets to lattice locations, so if they detect the prophet dies, they can avoid sending another prophet there.
 This would have conserved a lot of resources and prioritized claiming unclaimed land over fighting a stalemate prophet battle.

 ### Conclusion